AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-data-management.md

 ---
-uid: gs-data-hub-use
+uid: gs-data-management
 ---

-# Step 5: AVEVA Data Hub use
+# Step 5: Data Management

 After initial setup, you can begin to manage your data and the different components available in AVEVA Data Hub, including: